 The entry into force of Book IV of the Code of Economic Law2 on 6 September 2013 introduced some fundamental changes to Belgian competition law.

 One of the main innovations was the simplification of the structure of the Belgian Competition Authority (BCA).
-The Competition Authority's former tripartite structure was changed into a single administrative body that investigates and decides upon competition law infringements.
+The Competition Authority's former tripartite structure was changed into a single administrative authority that investigates and decides upon competition law infringements.
 Within this newly created administrative body, a distinction was made between the College of Competition Prosecutors (headed by the Prosecutor-General), which holds the BCA's investigative powers, and the Competition College, which holds the Competition Authority's decision-making powers.3 The Competition College consists of two assessors (appointed in alphabetical order from the relevant (native Dutch or French-speaking) list of 20 nominated assessors) and the President of the BCA, who presides over the Competition College.4 In merger control cases, the Competition College will decide whether to authorise a concentration in regular proceedings, whereas the Prosecutor will, in the first instance, decide whether to authorise mergers filed under the simplified merger procedure.

 A pre-merger notification and approval for all concentrations above the legally established thresholds is required.
 Concentrations must be notified to the Competition Authority where the undertakings concerned, taken together, have a total turnover in Belgium of more than €100 million, and where at least two of the undertakings concerned each have a turnover of at least €40 million in Belgium.5